Carl Gustaf Emil Mannerheim: Mannerheim in popular culture

 Mannerheim's home in Kaivopuisto in Helsinki.
 The house has served as the Mannerheim Museum since 1951.

 The first fictive film about Mannerheim was The Headquarters (1970) by Matti Kassila, based on Ilmari Turja's play by the same name.
 In the film Mannerheim was played by Joel Rinne who had already performed in the same role at the National Theatre of Finland.

 In the 2000s Renny Harlin was planning a biographical film about Mannerheim for a long time.
 The project was cancelled.
 Mannerheim would have been played by Mikko Nousiainen.

 In 2012 Yleisradio made a film about Mannerheim titled The Marshal of Finland.
 The film was shot in Kenya and encountered mixed reception in Finland, but in Kenya it was awarded the Kalasha prize by the Kenya Film Commission.

 There are also many television series and films about Mannerheim's life.
 In the television series Mummoni ja Mannerheim (1971) based on Paavo Rintala's novel trilogy the marshal was played by Helge Herala.
-In the drama series Sodan ja rauhan miehet (1978) about the years after World War II Mannerheim was played by Rolf Labbart, in the television series Valtapeliä elokuussa 1940 he was played by Asko Sarkola and in the historical drama series Presidentit (2005) by Antti Litja.
+In the drama series Sodan ja rauhan miehet (1978) about the years after World War II Mannerheim was played by Rolf Labbart, in the television film Valtapeliä elokuussa 1940 he was played by Asko Sarkola, and in the historical drama series Presidentit (2005) by Antti Litja.
 In the films Beyond the Front Line (2004) and Tali-Ihantala 1944 (2007) by Åke Lindman Mannerheim was played by Asko Sarkola.
 The five-part documentary Mannerheim - Jörn Donnerin kertomana was shown on YLE TV1 in January 2011.
 In the documentary Donner sought to show a contrastual whole image of Mannerheim.

 The puppet animation film The Butterfly from Ural directed by Katariina Lillqvist raised a controversy in 2008 because it portrayed Mannerheim as homosexual or bisexual.

 The character of Mannerheim appears at the end of the Kyrgyz drama film Kurmanjan Datka (2014) where he takes a photograph of the main character Kurmanjan Datka (1811-1907) in 1906.
 The photograph appears in the 50 Kyrgyz som banknote.

-Mannerheim's relationship with Catharina "Kitty" Linder has also interested writes and the media.
+Mannerheim's relationship with Catharina "Kitty" Linder has also interested writers and the media.
 The monthly supplement of Helsingin Sanomat published an article about Kitty Linder and Mannerheim in 2013.
 In 2017 the character "Kitty" has appeared as Mannerheim's bride in Juha Vakkuri's novel Mannerheim ja saksalainen suudelma.

+In 2016, the Ukrainian band Linija Mannerheima ("Mannerheim Line") was formed in response to the ongoing Russian hybrid offensive in Donbas.
+According to the band, Mannerheim is "a symbol of how society can unite to defend independence and resist aggression."